gganon/dank-memer-sniper/README.md

 ## Fork note

-This is a fork of [Dank Memer's snipe bot](https://github.com/DankMemer/sniper) with 2 additional features:
+This is a fork of [Dank Memer's snipe bot](https://github.com/DankMemer/sniper) with 1 additional feature:

-1. If a user sends `pls snipe` to a channel, this bot will remind them to use the `/snipe` slash command instead
+If a user sends `pls snipe` to a channel, this bot will remind them to use the `/snipe` slash command instead

-2. If you have the original Dank Memer bot in your server, `pls snipe` might trigger it to send an annoying "Sniping is no longer possible" notice everytime.
-This bot will delete that message if it detects it so that your channel stays clean (and because this bot is handling `pls snipe` from now on)

-For (2.) to work, you will need to provide the Dank Memer bot's ID to this bot (See the config.json step)

 ## Setup